Kim Kardashian, Kanye West to celebrate wedding in Florence

 FLORENCE Italy U.S. television personality Kim Kardashian and rapper Kanye West will celebrate their wedding in Florence on May 24, an official from the mayor's office confirmed on Friday.

-The official said the couple had rented the 16th century Belvedere Fort for 300,000 euros (244,293 pounds) for the occasion, which will be presided over by a Protestant pastor.
+The official said the couple had rented the 16th century Belvedere Fort for 300,000 euros ($411,100) for the occasion, which will be presided over by a Protestant pastor.

-However, as the castle is not an authorised site for weddings, there was some question about whether the event will be an officially recognised marriage ceremony or a celebration with some looser status.
+However, as the castle is not an authorized site for weddings, there was some question about whether the event will be an officially recognized marriage ceremony or a celebration with some looser status.

 Asked how he was feeling as the day approached, West told the local La Nazione daily: "Quite emotional.
 But very happy.
 I'm a romantic: I gave Kim a wall of flowers for Mother's Day.
 Family is everything for me, it's the antidote to the stresses of fame.
 Family and creativity relax me."